KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 These are all the deprecated options and the current alternative to achieve the same effect

+Almost redundant options

+While these options are almost the same as their new counterparts, there are some differences that prevents them being redundant

+    -j, --dump-json                  --print "%()j"
+    -F, --list-formats               --print formats_table
+    --list-thumbnails                --print thumbnails_table --print playlist:thumbnails_table
+    --list-subs                      --print automatic_captions_table --print subtitles_table

 Redundant options

 While these options are redundant, they are still expected to be used